jonnylin13/LongDistance/README.md

 * Select the extension folder

 Be sure to run `npm install`

 To build the extension run `npm run build`

 To build the extension and run the server `npm run dev`

-The client will not connect if you have not configured the WebSocket url string const `ws_url` in background.js
+The client will not connect if you have not configured the WebSocket url `ws_url` in constants.js

 # Structure
 * extension/background/background.js